thingplus/thingplus.github.io/posts/en/posts/open-hardware/080_arduino_noSSL_user_guide.md

 1) Get API key and register sensors

-  - open _**LibrayPath**/Thingplus/examples/ReadTemperatureWriteLed/ReadTemperatureWriteLed.ino_ on Arduino IDE
+  - There are 3 examples in _**LibrayPath**/Thingplus/examples/_ (above thingplus library v1.0.7)
+    - ArduinoEthernet : For Aruino + ethernet shield
+    - ArduinoWizFi250 : For Arduino + WizFi250(wifi module of Wiznet)
+    - ESP8266 : For ESP8266 (without Arduino board)
+  - This guide is guide of Arduino+Ethernet, so we use `LibrayPath/Thingplus/examples/ArduinoEthernet/ArduinoEthernet.ino`.
-    - In example file, we added script about led and temperature sensors.
-If you want to add `another sensors or another actions`, then modify/add the scripts.
+  -  If you want to add `another sensors or another actions`, then modify/add the scripts.
-    - In example, Temperature is setted to A0 and LED is setted to GPIO8 **In LED of example code, blink and duration does not works.**

 <br/>

   - Get API KEY in thingplus portal using mac address. (you might checked mac address on Ethernet Shield)